The More It Drops, The More I Buy, Part 2

 REITs are UNDERPRICED today

-Currently, the broad REIT market trades at about 19 times its FFO while the S&P 500 trades today at over 26 its current earnings, which is significantly higher than usual.
+Currently, the broad REIT market trades at about 19 times its FFO while the S&P 500 trades today at over 26 times its current earnings, which is significantly higher than usual.

 Source: multipl

 The valuation of REITs is not materially out of line compared to its historical average, especially when you factor in the cap rate compression over the recent years.
-Note however that there has never been a time when the S&P 500 traded at over 25 times its earnings and did not eventually come crash down.
+Note, however, that there has never been a time when the S&P 500 traded at over 25 times its earnings and did not eventually come crashing down.
 As such, the average valuation of REITs appears more sustainable to me at 19 times FFO.

 Compared to the 10-year Treasury, REITs appear relatively undervalued as well.